Ever wonder what exactly is a mortgage. Here are some of the basics.

 Where to Get a Mortgage?

 This is no rocket science, though; you still need to think about it.
 You can either apply for it directly to a bank or to building society.
 You can also consider a broker or an IFA – independent financial adviser who can tell you the pros and cons and give you a perspective and terms that direct borrows may be devoid of.
-Look at originators such as Freedom Mortgage Retail Lending or a local savings and loan.
+Look at originators such as national banks or a local savings and loan.

 How does a Mortgage Work?